What is Sublingual Immunotherapy?

-SLIT is a form of immunotherapy, and it is a safe and effective method to relive your allergy symptoms.
-The drops are also considered an alternative treatment to allergy shots.
-The process of placing the drops of allergen extracts underneath the tongue and swallowing it is referred to as allergy drops.
+SLIT is a form of immunotherapy, and it is a safe and effective method to relieve your allergy symptoms.
+They are an alternative treatment to allergy shots.
+The process consists of placing the drops of allergen extracts underneath the tongue and swallowing.

-Since the allergen extracts become absorbed by the stomach lining, your body will become tolerant of the allergen over a period of time.
+Since the allergen extracts become absorbed by the stomach lining, your body will become tolerant of the allergen over time.

-Throughout the past 10 years, allergy drops have been proven to be safe, and these results are very well documented.
+Allergy drops have been proven safe throughout the past ten years, with well-documented results.
 There have been no serious or fatal reactions to SLIT reported to date.
-The majority of patients may experience mild side effects (i.e. itchy mouth).
+Most patients may experience mild side effects (i.e., itchy mouth).

-In approximately 1 out of every 12,000 doses, the following moderate side effects have been documented:
+In approximately 1 out of every 12,000 doses, the following moderate side effects occurred:

-Since SLIT is proven to be a safe treatment method, patients are able to treat themselves in their own home.
-Your ENT doctor may recommend periodic appointments so that he or she can monitor your physical responses to allergy drops.
+Since SLIT is a safe treatment method, patients can treat themselves in their own homes.
+Your ENT doctor may recommend periodic appointments so that they can monitor your physical responses to allergy drops.

 In the United States, patients have been using allergy shots for many years now.
-As mentioned, many studies have proven its effectiveness and its benefits for patients.
-We are anxiously awaiting FDA approval within the United States.
+Many studies have proven the effectiveness and benefits of allergy shots for patients.
+We are anxiously awaiting FDA approval.
 Unfortunately, the FDA has not yet approved allergy drops.
 However, as documented, allergy drops are frequently prescribed in Europe.

 Many people often compare allergy drops and allergy shots.
 We feel that allergy drops are an excellent treatment option for patients who cannot use allergy injections (shots).
-Some reasons they cannot use the allergy injections method include: time constraints, needle phobia, and/or they are taking certain medications that may prevent the use of allergy shots.
+Reasons to avoid allergy injections include time constraints, needle phobia, or medications that may prevent the use of allergy shots.

 If you are completely frustrated with your allergy symptoms, give us a call today.
-We will be more than happy to speak with you regarding your symptoms, and to find out if allergy drops are right for you.
+We are happy to speak with you regarding your symptoms and determine if allergy drops are right for you.

-Give us a call today at our location nearest you (we have two offices, one ENT office in Lawrenceville, and the other in the Johns Creek/Suwanee GA area)!
+Give us a call today at our location nearest you!
+We have offices in Lawrenceville, Johns Creek (Suwanee), and Dacula (Hamilton Mill).